software-development-project-1/software-development-project-1.github.io/material/sprint-2-todo.md

 > Exercise 2
 >
 > Create a new milestone for the second Sprint.
 Set the milestone title as "Sprint 2".
-In the Sprint Backlog project, name the "View 1" view as "Active Sprint" by clicking the view name.
-To only display the issues of the active Sprint in the Sprint Backlog, type "milestone" to the filter field and choose the "Sprint 1" milestone as the filter.
-Finally, click "Save" to save the configuration.

 {: .note }

 > [Project views](https://docs.github.com/en/issues/planning-and-tracking-with-projects/customizing-views-in-your-project/managing-your-views) are used to create different kind of variations of the project, for example by filtering or grouping the issues.

 {: .important-title }